aptech/docs/docs/CR-gmmFitControlCreate.rst

 ----------------
 .. function:: gmmControlCreate()

-    :returns: c (*struct*) instance of :class:`gmmFitControl` struct with members set to default values.
+    :returns: **c** (*struct*) - instance of :class:`gmmFitControl` struct with members set to default values.

 Examples
 ----------------

 Since structures are strongly typed in GAUSS, each structure must be declared before it can be used.

 ::

     // declare 'c' as an
     // gmmFitControl structure
     struct gmmFitControl c;

     // initialize structure c
     c = gmmControlCreate();